streamr-dev/streamr-apache-flink-integration/README.md

 Now the project should be configured correctly to run Streamr's client in Flink.

-Now you can simply copy the [source code](./src/main/java/FlinkStreamr) in this repository and add your Streamr Api key and Stream Ids to the project's main class.
+Now you can simply copy the [Java source code](./src/main/java/FlinkStreamrJava) or [Scala source code](./src/main/FlinkStreamrScala) in this repository and add your Streamr Api key and Stream Ids to the project's main class.
 You should use a different stream for subscribing and publishing.
 The Api key and and stream ids can be found in [Streamr's editor](www.streamr.com).
 You should create an account and the streams in the editor if you haven't done so already.

 ## Running